Early Career Fellowships in the Arts and Humanities

 British Academy Postdoctoral Fellowship

 We are no longer accepting applications for the 2024/25 round of the British Academy Postdoctoral fellowship scheme.
-Please check this page from Spring 2025 for details of our internal processes for the following round.
+Please check this page from the start of 2025 for details of our internal processes.

 British Academy International Fellowships